 An honest self-evaluation can assess for resentment, anger, fear, jealousy, etc. According to the principles of AA, self-inventory promotes self-restraint and a sense of justice; it allows one to carefully examine their motives.
 Furthermore, it allows one to recognize unhealthy or ineffective speech/actions in order to visualize how they could have done better.

-Similarly, for best practice, self-evaluation is essential for anyone who works in the mental health (MH) field.
+Similarly, for best practice, self-inventory or evaluation is essential for anyone who works in the mental health (MH) field.
 It doesn’t have to take place daily, or even weekly, but it’s a necessary measure for any active MH worker.
 If we don’t regularly examine our motives, professional interactions, and level of burnout, we could potentially cause harm to those we serve.

 “As important as it is to have a plan for doing work, it is perhaps more important to have a plan for rest, relaxation, self-care, and sleep.”

 Autonomy (self-sufficiency), or fostering the right to control the direction of one’s life;

 Nonmaleficence, or avoiding actions that cause harm;

 Beneficence, or working for the good of the individual and society by promoting mental health and well-being;

 Justice (remaining just and impartial), or treating individuals equitably and fostering fairness and equality;